Facebook

 Luxury Breakfast at Porto Montenegro

 No longer a gritty shipbuilding town, Tivat attracts the yachting crowd with a lineup of restaurants, condos and shops around its sparkling new marina.
+There’s a wide choice of places to stay in Tivat, but prices tend to be upscale.
 After three weeks in Central and Eastern Europe without seeing a single avocado, I was stunned to discover two versions of trendy avocado toast on the breakfast menu at the stylish “One” restaurant.
 “Where do the avocados come from?”
 I asked.
 “The store,” was the reply.

 Apparently the other posh restaurant in the port, Il Posto Giusto, has also been to “the store” because avocado salsa was on the breakfast menu there, too.
 Visiting on another day to take care of our parking ticket, we opted for the scrambled eggs with truffles from neighboring Croatia.